u0-a63/StepMania-Launcher/README.md

-# Code and releases will be added in a bit, do not harass me because it's taking a bit too long
+# Code and builds will be added in a bit, do not harass me because it's taking a bit too long

 # StepMania-Launcher
 A simple launcher for StepMania written in Python.